 We didn’t start NINA to simply sell stuff.
 Neither of us would last very long in that kind of business anyway.

 That’s why, behind the scenes, we’re trying to push to have a positive impact in the world with every sale.

 This means using sustainable materials where we can, getting to know the makers behind our products, and giving back to local communities.
 Nothing is completely sustainable or ethical.
 But there are better choices – better fabrics, better packaging and better suppliers.

 The clothing industry is pretty ugly when you dig into it.
-It’s still the case that only 6% of clothing brands can tell you where their raw materials are from.
-Shockingly, children are still being taken out of school and forced to work on cotton fields.
+Children are still being taken out of school and forced to work on cotton fields.
 Garment factories are still locking up their garment workers and throwing away their passports.
 Spates of suicides in cotton farming communities are not uncommon.

 So yes, there’s a really ugly side to it.
 It hit home when we were living in Peru.
-That’s why we’re going slowly but surely into running a business with all the high expectations of how we would expect other businesses to be run.
+That’s why we’re going slowly but surely into running an impact-driven business.

-If you’re working in sustainability or circular fashion or ethical business, we would love to hear from you.
+If you’re working in sustainability or ethical business, we would love to hear from you.
 We’ve also got big ambitions around the circular economy - if you're involved in the circular economy, we would love to chat!